pixelass/phony/README.md

 ## Features

 * build a graphql service from JSON
 * build a local database from JSON
 * allow flushing the local database (reset)
+* export the generated typeDefs in a `scheme.graphql` file
 * mutations (will write to local database)
 * automatic queries and mutations (i.e. `[name]` = `User`)
   * `get[name]s`: returns all items